5 must-have holiday stress relievers

 So let’s take a moment to reflect on the best ways to deal with stress during the holiday season—and to increase your feelings of connection and happiness.

-Five ways to increase holiday joy
+5 ways to beat holiday stress & reclaim joy

 1. Let go of the perfect